 by Ross Turchaninov, MD, B. Prilutsky, LMT

 This article is based on the interview with Michael Tschakovsky, an associate professor in the School of Kinesiology and Health Studies at Queen’s University in Kingston, Ontario.
-Prof. Tschakovsky and his colleagues recently published in theJournal Medicine & Science in Sports & Exercise (Wiltshire et al., 2010) article which presented results of the study examined the impact of massage on postexercise muscle blood flow and lactic acid removal.
+Prof. Tschakovsky and his colleagues recently published an article in the Journal of Medicine & Science in Sports & Exercise (Wiltshire et al., 2010), which presented results of a study examining the impact of massage on post-exercise muscle blood flow and lactic acid removal.

-The study showed that
+The study showed that:

 ‘…sports massage results in severe impairment to blood flow during the massage stroke, and this impairment has a net effect of decreasing muscle blood flow early in the recovery period after strenuous exercise.’ and ‘…sports massage would not be indicated for optimal lactic acid removal from exercised muscle…’.

-These results and interview with Prof. Tschakovsky allowed the author of the article in the New York Times to conclude:
+These results and an interview with Prof. Tschakovsky allowed the author of the article in the New York Times to conclude:

-‘The results, published in the latest issue of the Journal Medicine & Science in Sports & Exercise, are a blow, at least to those of us whojustify our massages as medicinal (bold by JMS)’.
+‘The results, published in the latest issue of the Journal Medicine & Science in Sports & Exercise, are a blow, at least to those of us who justify our massages as medicinal (bold by JMS)’.

-Considering the grave importance of this study and the following article we decided to do our own investigation.
-Through the Journal Medicine & Science in Sports & Exercise we obtained the copy of the original article and methodically examined it in great details.
-This article is our response to the both publications and we are encouraging our readers to read it through despite the fact that it is long piece.
-However, it will give you information of great importance when dealing with the consequences of these and future similar publications on this subject.
+Considering the grave importance of this study to the massage profession, we decided to do our own investigation.
+Through the Journal Medicine & Science in Sports & Exercise, we obtained a copy of the original article and methodically examined it in great detail.

 ORIGINAL ARTICLE

-For this study Canadian scientists recruited 12 healthy male subjects.
+For this study, Canadian scientists recruited 12 healthy male subjects.
 Subjects were asked to perform three maximal isometric handgrips with 1 minute between efforts.
 Next, they continuously handgripped a dynamometer at 40% of maximum voluntary contraction for 2 minutes.

 ‘…sports massage actually impairs removal of lactic acid from exercised muscle and that this is due to a mechanical impairment to postexercise muscle blood flow from rhythmic compression of muscle tissue’.